Inference for Change Points in High Dimensional Data via Self-Normalization: Theoretical properties

 for $h = 2,3,4,5,6$. \end{enumerate} \end{assumption}

-We remark that the dimension $p = p_n$ of the vector $X_0$, the vectors $\eta_i$, and the covariance matrix $\Sigma_n$ change with $n$.
+We remark that the dimension $p = p_n$ of the vector $X_0$, the vectors $\mu_i$, and the covariance matrix $\Sigma_n$ change with $n$.
 To keep the notation simple this dependence will be dropped in all of the following results whenever there is no risk of confusion.

-\begin{remark}[Discussion of Assumptions] { \rm Note that Assumption~\ref{order} can only hold if $p =p_n \to \infty$ as $n \to \infty$.
-All other conditions can be satisfied under uniform bounds on moments and 'short-range' dependence type conditions on the entries of the vector $(X_{0,1,n},...,X_{0,p_n,n})$.
-For illustration purposes, consider the following conditions: \begin{enumerate} \item[(i)] there exists $c_0 > 0$ independent of $n$ such that $\inf_{i=1,...,p_n} Var(X_{0,i}) \geq c_0$ \item[(ii)] for $h=2,...,6$ there exist constants $C_h$ depending on $h$ only and a constant $r > 2$ independent of $n,h,m_1,...,m_h$ such that
+\begin{remark}[Discussion of Assumptions] { \rm Simple computation shows that Assumption~\ref{order} is equivalent to $\|\Sigma_n\|_2 = o(\|\Sigma_n\|_F)$, see section~\ref{sec:proofA1A3} in the supplement for details.
+Hence Assumption~\ref{order} can only hold if $p =p_n \to \infty$ as $n \to \infty$.
+All other conditions can be satisfied under uniform bounds on moments and `short-range' dependence type conditions on the entries of the vector $(X_{0,1,n},...,X_{0,p_n,n})$.
+For illustration purposes, consider the following conditions. \begin{enumerate} \item[(i)] There exists $c_0 > 0$ independent of $n$ such that $\inf_{i=1,...,p_n} Var(X_{0,i}) \geq c_0$. \item[(ii)] For $h=2,...,6$ there exist constants $C_h$ depending on $h$ only and a constant $r > 2$ independent of $n,h,m_1,...,m_h$ such that

-Note that this assumption is trivially satisfied if the entries of $(X_{0,1,n},...,X_{0,p_n,n})$ are m-dependent over $i$, i.e. if two groups $\{X_{0,i,n}: i \in J_1\}, \{X_{0,i,n}: i \in J_2\}$ are independent whenever $\inf_{i \in J_1, j \in J_2} |i-j| > m$ and if moments of order $h$ are uniformly bounded.
-It can also be verified under various kinds of other conditions such as mixing plus moment assumptions or physical dependence measures, see for instance Proposition 2 of {\cite{wu2004limit}} for the latter. \end{enumerate} Now it is easy to prove (see section~\ref{sec:proofA1A3} in the appendix for details) that if $p_n \to \infty$, (i) holds and (ii) holds for some $r>6/4$ then Assumption \ref{ass} holds. } \end{remark}
+Note that this assumption is trivially satisfied if the entries of $(X_{0,1,n},...,X_{0,p_n,n})$ are m-dependent over $i$, i.e., if two groups $\{X_{0,i,n}: i \in J_1\}, \{X_{0,i,n}: i \in J_2\}$ are independent whenever $\inf_{i \in J_1, j \in J_2} |i-j| > m$ and if moments of order $h$ are uniformly bounded.
+It can also be verified under other conditions such as mixing plus moment assumptions [\cite{ZZ1975}] or physical dependence measures, see for instance Proposition 2 of {\cite{wu2004limit}} and Theorem 4.1 of \cite{shaowu2007} for the latter.

+\end{enumerate} Now it is easy to prove (see section~\ref{sec:proofA1A3} in the supplement for details) that if $p_n \to \infty$, (i) holds and (ii) holds for some $r>3/2$ then Assumption \ref{ass} holds. } \end{remark}